Faculty Profiles

 Capsule Bio:

-Lisa Poulikakos joined the Mechanical and Aerospace Engineering faculty at UCSD in November 2020.
-She received her PhD in Mechanical and Process Engineering at ETH Zürich, where she introduced an original theoretical and experimental technique to enable the rational design of chiral nanophotonic systems.
-Her postdoctoral research in Materials Science and Engineering at Stanford University focused on developing functional nanophotonic surfaces for all-optical, on-chip and label-free cancer tissue diagnostics.
-She is a recipient of the ETH Medal, awarded to outstanding doctoral theses, the L’Oréal USA For Women in Science Postdoctoral Fellowship and the Swiss National Science Foundation Early Postdoc Mobility Fellowship.
-Among the leadership positions she has held, she served as Chair of the 2018 Gordon Research Seminar in Plasmonics and Nanophotonics and was the founder and first president of the student-outreach organization “LIMES” at ETH Zürich.
+Lisa Poulikakos is an Assistant Professor of Mechanical and Aerospace Engineering at UC San Diego.
+She received her PhD at ETH Zürich, where she introduced an original theoretical and experimental technique to enable the rational design of chiral nanophotonic systems.
+Her postdoctoral research at Stanford University focused on developing functional nanophotonic surfaces for all-optical and label-free cancer tissue diagnostics.
+Her lab at UC San Diego develops chiral and anisotropic nanophotonic materials e.g. for next-generation imaging.
+She is a recipient of the ETH Medal, awarded to outstanding doctoral theses, the L’Oréal USA For Women in Science Postdoctoral Fellowship, the Swiss National Science Foundation Early Postdoc Mobility Fellowship, the RCSA Scialog Fellowship for Advancing Bioimaging, the UC San Diego MRSEC New Investigator Award, the Beckman Young Investigator Award, the AFOSR Young Investigator Program Award, the Packard Fellowship for Science and Engineering and the IEM GEMINI Faculty Mentor Award.